PowerShell/vscode-powershell/.github/ISSUE_TEMPLATE/Bug_Report_PSScriptAnalyzer.md

 ---
 name: Script analysis or formatting bug report 🚦🖌️
 about: Script analysis and formatting are provided by PSScriptAnalyzer.
-Before submitting a script analysis or formatting issue, check to see if the issue lies with PSScriptAnalyzer or with the VSCode PowerShell extension.
+Before submitting a script analysis or formatting issue, check to see whether the issue lies with PSScriptAnalyzer or with the VSCode PowerShell extension.

 ---